aws-samples/custom-web-experience-with-amazon-q-business/README.md

 # Custom Web Experience with Amazon Q Business

 Customers often want the ability to integrate custom functionalities into the Amazon Q user interface, such as handling feedback, using corporate colors and templates, custom login, and reducing context switching by integrating the user interface into a single platform.
-The code repo will show how to integrate a custom UI on Amazon Q using Amazon Cognito for user authentication and Amazon Q SDK to invoke chatbot application programmatically.
+The code repo will show how to integrate a custom UI on Amazon Q using Amazon Cognito for user authentication and Amazon Q SDK to invoke chatbot application programmatically, through [chat_sync API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/qbusiness/client/chat_sync.html).

 <img src="docs/Architecture.jpg" alt="Architecture Diagram" width="600"/>